decode-data/decode-data.github.io/docs/ga4/events/event_parameters.md

 Note that many articles and guides wrongly extract the `session_engaged` value as either an `INT64` or `STRING` column, which we have observed to under-report engaged sessions by 3-12%.

 ### Automatic Type Coalescence
 When multiple data types are observed for an event parameter in the source data, if only one of the value sub-columns is used then data will be lost.

 The GA4 decoder controls for this by combining `COALESCE` and `SAFE_CAST` as above, with the output data type dependent on which combination of non-null values are observed.
 They will be coalesced to a common [supertype](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_rules#supertypes).
 For example, if `STRING` and `INT64` values are observed, they resulting field will be a `STRING`, and if `INT64` AND `FLOAT64` values are observed, the resulting field will be a `FLOAT64`.

 ## Custom Event Parameters
 When additional parameters are detected in the source data, they will also be included in the `parameter` output `STRUCT`.
 These will be found _after_ the standard alphabetically listed event parameters, so they can be easily identified.
 Recommended event parameters are included _if_ they are in the expected or observed custom event parameters.

-## STRUCT Schema: `parameter`
+## Output Schema
 The schema of the output `parameter` `STRUCT` is therefore:

 ```text